 These are the principles of Nature Wisdom and the way our school of herbal medicine is organized.
 A secondary mission will be to collect and offer materials relating to the history of herbalism and herbal practitioners in the last several generations.

-MSC (Herbal Medicine), Registered Herbalist (AHG)
+Matthew Wood, MSC (Herbal Medicine), Registered Herbalist (AHG)

 Lowgap, North Carolina